sergio-strazzacappa/codingame-puzzles/puzzles/01_easy/community/compiler_cg86/README.md

 -   **REPEAT N**: Repeats the next instruction **N** times
 -   **EXIT**: Terminates the program

-The **REPEAT** instruction applies only to consecutive identical operations.
+The **REPEAT** instruction applies only to **identical operations** - that is, instructions of the same type and operand (e.g. multiple instances of **ADD cgx 5**).

 The **REPEAT** instruction must come before the instruction it repeats.

-Instructions must reflect the original sequence of computation and may only be optimized using the **REPEAT** instruction.
-Reordering for further optimization is not permitted.
+Identical operations must be compressed using the **REPEAT** instruction, even if they do not appear consecutively in the original expression.

-**One Exception**: _If a number is repeated and appears again later in the sequence, even if interrupted, it must still be counted as part of the same **REPEAT**, as long as the repeated instructions are identical and consecutive in the compiled output._
+Instructions must preserve the original order of computation and may only be optimized using the **REPEAT** instruction.
+Reordering or merging of non-identical operations is not allowed.

 The program must end with an **EXIT** instruction.